EliAndrewC/l7r/rules/04-schools.md

 You get a free raise on interrogation rolls.

 **Third Dan:**
-Each adventure you get 2X free raises, where X is your investigation skill, which may be spent on interrogation, intimidation, law, underworld, attack, and wound checks after seeing your roll.
+Each adventure you get 2X free raises, where X is your investigation skill, which may be spent after seeing your roll on interrogation, intimidation, law, underworld, attack, and wound checks.
 You may not spend more than X of these free raises on a single roll.

 **Fourth Dan:**
 Raise your current and maximum Water by 1.
 Raising your Water now costs 5 fewer XP.
 You automatically know the Void, parry, and phase of the next action of each character during combat, and you know the result of contested rolls made against you out of combat.